Rick Reynolds, LCSW

 Carol stared at the phone in disbelief.
 Tim saw the look on her face and asked what was wrong.
 She held up the phone, revealing the text.
 At first, Tim lied, saying it was nothing.
 Then he claimed they were just friends, but once she discovered his secret email account, he came clean.

 From the beginning, Tim told her it was just a fling and meant nothing, but that only inflamed Carol's anger.
-Was he willing to put her and the kids at risk and lose his family over something that meant nothing?
-He had written Ann, telling her he loved his wife and that it was over, but that offered little relief to Carol, who was triggered each and every day he left for work.
+Why was he willing to put her and the kids at risk over something that meant nothing?
+He had written the affair partner, telling her he loved his wife and that it was over, but that offered little relief to Carol, who was triggered each and every day he left for work.
 He had fooled her before; how could she know if he was telling the truth now?
+Besides that, the affair partner worked in the office with him!

 No, They Typically Aren't Thinking About Their Spouse

 "Didn't you even think of me?"
-Carol asked Tim.
+Carol asked Tim right in front of me.

-The tension in my office was off the chart.
+The tension in my office was off the charts.
 We were approaching a dangerous level of confrontation.
 I figured it was time to step in.

-"Would you like to know some truth behind his actions? " I asked.
+"Would you like to know some truth behind his actions?"
+I asked Carol.

 "Do you mind if I share with her some observations, and you can correct me if I'm wrong?"